jskubick/vrEmuLcd4win/formatter/design.md

+1+15: counting up, holds low 15 bits of time in seconds
+        renders as "mm:ss" (colon steady)

+010 + 13: counting up, holds low 13 bits of time in minutes (need 6000, have 8192)
+        renders as "hh:mm" (colon 1hz)

+011ccc+10:  counting up
+            low 10 bits hold time count in "approximate hours" every 1024 hours (42.66 days), it rolls over, and ccc gets incremented Even if it DIDN'T roll over every 1024 hours, the 32-bit unsigned int with millis would roll over every ~49.66 days (~1,191 hours), and I'd have to deal with at least double the rollover complexity just to gain 56 days that will probably never actually be used anyway.
+A 341-day countdown is an INSANELY long time by embedded-device standards.
+In a state like Florida, an Arduino powered by a wall wart without backup power would be almost GUARANTEED to have at least one brownout reset LONG before it got anywhere CLOSE to that time. thus, this counter can count a maximum of 8 * 1024 hours = 8192 = 341.33 days renders as:
+                9d23h   59:59
+                99day   23:59 (1hz colon)
+                341d    23:59 (1hz colon)

+001 + 13 (13 < 6000): counting down from at most 99m99s, 1 second at a time
+001 + 13 (13 >= 6000): counting down from at most ~36h30m, 1 minute at a time

+000 + 13: (13 < 6000): static value that renders to 00:00 through 99:59
+000 + 13: (13 >= 6000, but less than 0xFFFE): static value that renders as 35:59 with 1hz colon

+011 + 13: counting up, holds low 13 bits of time in hours
+    ~341 days = 8182 hours
+    49 days =

+after hitting 100 minutes, I'll switch to hh:mm
+100 hours needs 8192
+42 days need 1008 hours
+if I use 3 bits + 10 bits per 42 days, I can count a maximum of ~336 days if I stretch it out to one chunk per 49.66 days, I can count a maximum of ~397.28 days

 Cycle timer is 5 characters wide
     official range: 100 minutes (99:59)
     If it rolls over, the leading digit becomes A, and it continues to increment until reaching Z.